-The most important things to me (in order) are my family, the clinical work I do and my practice, and being outside in beautiful Colorado skiing, mountain biking, and fly fishing.
+The most important things to me (in order) are my family and friends, the clinical work I do and my practice, and being outside in beautiful Colorado skiing, mountain biking, and fly fishing.
 I want to find a balance with each area.
 I have first-hand knowledge of the issues that can come with being a man in this world, so I know the struggles many men are going through with relationships, family and their internal battles.

 I am proud to say that I am a second generation psychotherapist.
 Growing up in a home with a parent as a therapist showed me how fulfilling this challenging work can be.
 As a child, I was focused on baseball and skiing, but as I became a young adult, I felt the calling to do my part to heal the world and improve the lives of others.
 This calling led me first to pursue a degree in Elementary Education.
 After I graduated college I worked in a group home for children in Jackson, Wyoming where I was exposed to social work first hand.
 This motivated me to pursue my masters in Social Work where I quickly realized that psychotherapy was my calling.
 I completed my masters as a Licensed Clinical Social Worker because I was drawn to how powerful psychotherapy can be in improving the lives of others.
 In my introductory internship, I saw first-hand how the therapeutic relationship can transform suffering into a healthy, productive life.
 I have now been a therapist in Denver for men specifically for 14 years.

 One of the most rewarding aspects of being a therapist is witnessing my clients change their lives for the better.

 I have seen clients make changes by giving their lives a narrative and making sense of what has happened and seeing the future as having endless possibilities.
 I have also seen my clients take the tools and skills that they learn in therapy to better cope with the ups and downs of life.